* "Peripheral" spreads widen after Merkel support drops

 * Coalition could prove roadblock to euro integration

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Adds IFO report, graphic, updates prices)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates prices, adds Draghi, N.Koreas)

 LONDON, Sept 25 (Reuters) - Southern European government bonds underperformed on Monday after an unexpectedly weak election result for Germany's Angela Merkel led to concerns about the emergence of a more hardline stance towards the euro zone in the bloc's largest economy.

-Lower-rated Spanish, Italian and Portuguese government bonds sold off in early trade and 10-year yields rose 3 basis points across the board at the start of the session.
+Lower-rated Spanish, Italian and Portuguese government bonds sold off and 10-year yields rose 3 basis points across the board in early trade.

-They clawed back the losses as the session wore on, but underperformed on a day when higher-rated euro zone government bond yields fell.
+They clawed back price losses as the session wore on, but remained underperformers on a day when higher-rated euro zone government bond yields fell 4-5 bps.

-The Italy-Germany 10-year government bond yield spread hit its widest in 2-1/2 weeks at 168 basis points at one stage.
+The Italy-Germany 10-year government bond yield spread hit its widest in 3 weeks at around 170 bps.

 Yields on most other highly rated government bonds, such as those of Austria and the Netherlands, also fell.

-The result of the German election on Sunday could stoke uncertainty among business, the chief economist of the Ifo economic institute said on Monday after business confidence deteriorated unexpectedly in September.
+The result of the German election could stoke uncertainty among business as well, the chief economist of the Ifo economic institute said on Monday after business confidence deteriorated unexpectedly in September.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s